-- 93% Zinc can be recovered on site through solvent extraction and electro-winning. - Lead carbonate (Cerussite) can be recovered by gravity followed by flotation which will also recover silver minerals and inclusions within cerussite. - Operations in Australia, USSR and the USA have been successful in developing processing circuits within concentrators in maximizing silver recovery. - 82% Vanadium Pentoxide (V2O5) can be recovered on site through gravity separation, followed by subjecting the tail to flotation, using a hydroximate acid for recovery. - Both Gallium and Germanium are hosted in micas which are responsive to flotation, the main process in producing a high mica recovery / removal.
-Metallurgical test work has still to be conducted to determine on site recoveries.
+- 93% Zn can be recovered as a metal on site through solvent extraction and electro-winning (SX/EW) - 93% Pb carbonate (cerussite) can be recovered as a concentrate by gravity, followed by flotation, which will also recover silver minerals and inclusions with cerussite. - Ag operations in Australia, USSR and USA have successfully developed processing circuits within concentrators to maximise Ag recovery. - 82% V_2O_5 can be recovered on-site through gravity separation, followed by subjecting the tail to flotation, using hydroximate acid for recovery. - Both Ge and Ga hosted in oxidised micas are responsive to flotation, the main process in producing a high mica recovery and mineral removal.
+Metallurgical test work is still to be conducted to determine applicable processing recoveries on-site.